Psych: Overview

-Most episodes begin with a cold open in the form of a flashback to Shawn and Gus's childhoods.
-The flashbacks usually involve Shawn and Gus being taught a lesson by a young Henry Spencer (Shawn's father) (Corbin Bernsen), who wishes that his son would follow in his footsteps and become a law enforcement officer.
+Most episodes in the earlier seasons begin with a cold open in the form of a flashback to Shawn and Gus's childhoods.
+The flashbacks usually involve Shawn and Gus being taught a lesson by a younger Henry Spencer (Shawn's father) (Corbin Bernsen), who wishes that his son would follow in his footsteps and become a law enforcement officer.
 These lessons often play a role for the climax of the episode.
 As a child, Shawn was taught by Henry to hone his powers of observation and deduction, often using games and challenges to test him.
 Each flashback also sets the theme for the episode.

 Shawn originally becomes known as a psychic when, after calling in tips on dozens of crimes covered on the news which help the police to close the case, the police become suspicious of his knowledge, theorizing that such knowledge could only come from the "inside" and unwilling to believe that it is merely Shawn having honed his observational skills.
-To avoid being sent to jail, Shawn uses those skills to convince the police that he is psychic; though the interim police chief warns Shawn that if his "powers" are fake, he will be prosecuted.
+To avoid being sent to jail, Shawn uses those skills to convince the police that he is psychic; though the interim police chief Karen Vick warns Shawn that if his "powers" are fake, he will be prosecuted.
 With no choice but to keep up the act, and having proven himself an effective aid to the police in solving crimes, he establishes a psychic detective agency, Psych, and becomes an outside consultant to the police.
-Pretending to have psychic powers allows him to engage in strange and comic behavior as he turns real clues into hunches and otherworldly visitations.
-He enjoys teasing lifelong friend Burton Guster (Gus), a pharmaceutical sales representative, about Gus's eclectic interests as they drive around in a blue Toyota Echo nicknamed "The Blueberry" solving crimes.
+Pretending to have psychic powers allows him to engage in strange and comic behaviour as he turns real clues into hunches and otherworldly visitations.
+He enjoys teasing lifelong friend Burton Guster (Gus), a pharmaceutical sales representative about Gus's eclectic interests as they drive around in a blue Toyota Echo nicknamed "The Blueberry" solving crimes.

-Head detective Carlton Lassiter (Timothy Omundson), playfully nicknamed "Lassie" by Shawn and Gus, quietly comes to respect Shawn's crime-solving skills despite doubting his psychic abilities; Lassiter is constantly exasperated by Shawn keeping investigations ongoing and/or infuriated by Shawn's antics.
-However, junior detective Juliet "Jules" O'Hara (Maggie Lawson) and Chief Vick (Kirsten Nelson) are far less antagonistic – with O'Hara expressing belief in Shawn's abilities while Vick is mum on the subject – and usually willing to give Shawn the leeway he needs to solve cases.
+Head Detective Carlton Lassiter (Timothy Omundson), playfully nicknamed "Lassie" by Shawn and Gus, quietly comes to respect Shawn's crime-solving skills despite doubting his psychic abilities; Lassiter is constantly exasperated by Shawn keeping investigations ongoing and/or infuriated by Shawn's antics.
+However, junior detective Juliet "Jules" O'Hara (Maggie Lawson) and Chief Karen Vick (Kirsten Nelson) are far less antagonistic – with O'Hara expressing belief in Shawn's abilities while Vick is mum on the subject – and usually willing to give Shawn the leeway he needs to solve cases.
 Henry and Shawn have a difficult relationship, but despite this, Henry reluctantly helps Shawn on various occasions.

+The show is famous for its numerous recurring gags, which include Shawn's outlandish nicknames for Gus, the "hidden pineapple" in every episode of the show, and featuring nearly all of the main cast from the 1985 film The Breakfast Club (with the exception of Emilio Estevez).